SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/custom-logic.md

 ## Prerequisite

-You have created Services following the steps at [Add Services](generate-service.md).
+You have created CDS Services following the steps at [Add CDS Services](generate-service.md).

 ## Business Logic for the ProcessorService